 PC: What drives you to write?

-PC: What genre(s) do you write, and why?
+PC: What genre(s) of Romance do you read, and why?

 My interview this week is with Karen Evans.
 She has been a member of the Enid Writers Club for many years and has held several offices.
 She is a great writer, as you can see from her piece in the anthology,